Hominy, Oklahoma: Government

 Hominy has a council-manager form of government.

-Sights
+Arts and culture

-The Marland Filling Station, the Hominy School, the Hominy Osage Round House, the Hominy Armory, the Fred and Adeline Drummond House, and the Bank of Hominy are all on the National Register of Historic Places listings in Osage County, Oklahoma.
+The Marland Filling Station, the Hominy School, the Hominy Osage Round House, the Hominy Armory, the Fred and Adeline Drummond House, and the Bank of Hominy are all on the National Register of Historic Places.

 The MKT Train Depot built around 1910, being the former passenger station for the Missouri-Kansas-Texas Railroad, is now a museum with a number of working miniature train sets on display as well as having a full-size MKT caboose.

 Hominy sports a number of open-air murals from local artist Cha’ Tullis, as well as his metal sculpture “New Territory” atop a hill west of downtown.